-R Markdown is an authoring format that enables easy creation of dynamic documents, presentations, and reports from R. It combines the core syntax of markdown (an easy-to-write plain text format) with embedded R code chunks that are run so their output can be included in the final document.
-R Markdown documents are fully reproducible (they can be automatically regenerated whenever underlying R code or data changes).
+R Markdown is an authoring format that enables easy creation of dynamic documents, presentations, and reports from R. It combines the core markdown syntax with embedded R code chunks.
+Learn more about R Markdown and publishing R Markdown in Posit Connect

 For even more in-depth documentation see: